obdev/WebYep/README.md

 Is It Perfect?
 ============================

-**Nope.** I'm reasonably sure there are going to be some bugs that have slipped past me.
+**2.1 is better than 2.0** I'm reasonably sure there are going to be some bugs that have slipped past me.
-But it won't go pop!! or bring on the downfall of the UK economy...
+But it won't go pop!! or bring on the downfall of the UK economy... only the Government can do that!